K0F/2013/README.md

 Sketches Running Online
 -----------------------

-There is a kind of selection hosted on [Open Processing](http://www.openprocessing.org/user/3942), these are mostly kind of "obsolete" Java applets selected for being able to run in a browser.
+There is a kind of selection hosted on [Open Processing](http://www.openprocessing.org/user/3942), these are mostly a bit "obsolete" Java applets selected for being able to run in a browser.

 Rendered Outputs
 ----------------